zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-Departments-from-ConnectWise-REST-Interface.md

 ### Export Settings > Date Created
 _Required_
-When the 'Export Modified, New or All Records' setting is set to 'New', only invoices created after this date will be exported.
-This date will update automatically each time the task runs, to ensure only new invoices are exported each time.
+When the 'Export Modified, New or All Records' setting is set to 'New', only departments created after this date will be exported.
+This date will update automatically each time the task runs, to ensure only new departments are exported each time.

 ### Export Settings > Date Modified
 _Required_
-When the 'Export Modified, New or All Records' setting is set to 'Modified', only invoices updated after this date will be downloaded.
-This date will update automatically each time the task runs, to ensure only modified invoices are exported each time.
+When the 'Export Modified, New or All Records' setting is set to 'Modified', only departments updated after this date will be downloaded.
+This date will update automatically each time the task runs, to ensure only modified departments are exported each time.

 ### Export Settings > Export Modified, New or All Records
 _Required_